-Hello, My name is Jim Byrne, and I have been in private practice as a counsellor/ psychotherapist for more than fourteen years;
+Hello, My name is Jim Byrne, and I have been in private practice as a counsellor/ psychotherapist for more than sixteen years;

 at ABC Coaching and Counselling Services, in Hebden Bridge and Halifax, West Yorkshire, UK; and

 worldwide over the internet and the telephone system.
-As at 5th January 2013, I am in my fifteenth year of continuous private
+As at 5th January 2015, I am in my seventeenth year of continuous private

 practice.
-During that time I have had the privilege of helping more than 720 individuals, including many couples, to learn
+During that time I have had the privilege of helping almost 800 individuals, including many couples, to learn how

-how to cope more effectively with their practical, emotional, thinking and relationship problems.
-As a result, they gained
+to cope more effectively with their practical, emotional, thinking and relationship problems.
+As a result, they gained significant

 I was originally trained as a Rational Emotive